DUNE/p3s/documents/src/JOB.md

 Of immediate interest to you are the following:

 * **p3s/clients** containing multiple client scripts with different functions
-* **p3s/documents** with documentation (such as thiswriteup)
+* **p3s/documents** with documentation (such as this writeup)
 * **p3s/inputs** and it's subdirectories such as jobs/larsfot with job definition and wrapper script templates

 ### Set up and verify the Python environment
-The next step is CERN-specific.
+The next step is also CERN-specific and its purpose is to set up the Python environment necessary for p3s clients.
 This needs to be done every time you have a fresh interactive shell which you plan to use for p3s interaction.
 It may be added to your log-in profile to save typing one extra line but can also be done manually.